-The Story+ Summer Research Program is now accepting proposals for Summer 2020 projects that engage undergraduate and graduate students in collaborative research on humanities-based topics.
-Proposals are due by 5:00 p.m. on November 4.
+The Story+ Summer Research Program is now accepting proposals for Summer 2021 projects that engage undergraduate and graduate students in collaborative research on humanities-based topics.
+Proposals are due by December 4 at 5:00 p.m.

 Small teams of undergraduates, supervised by graduate student mentors, collaborate on focused projects that contribute to the broader research, teaching, scholarly communications, and/or public engagement agendas of Duke faculty, Duke librarians, nonprofit organizations and other University or non-University project sponsors.
 Story+ final projects have taken the form of writing, exhibits, websites, annotated archives, short films/videos, podcasts, social media content and other genres.

-Project sponsors should plan to be accessible to their teams on at least a weekly basis (in person) and are expected to be regularly available to collaborate with their full team.
-The most successful and highly-ranked of our projects are those with dedicated sponsors and clearly-articulated goals.
+Project sponsors should plan to be accessible to their teams on at least a weekly basis and are expected to be regularly available to collaborate with their full team.
+The most successful and highly ranked of our projects are those with dedicated sponsors and clearly articulated goals.

 The Qualtrics application form will ask for the following components: